tmuth/Logger---A-PL-SQL-Logging-Utility/README.md

 #Advanced use
 TODO other items
 ##Log Params
 Logger has wrapper functions to quickly and easily log parameters.
 These parameters will be logged using the DEBUG level (i.e its the same as calling logger.log).
+The parameters will be stored either in the text field or (if they exceed 4000 characters) in the extra column.

 The following example highlights how to use the log parameter wrappers:

 ```sql
 create or replace procedure p_demo_function(